Winter Storm Watch issued for Central Black Hills, Hermosa Foot Hills, Rapid City by NWS - NewsBreak

 weather.gov

-Blizzard Warning issued for Banner, Box Butte, Cheyenne, Dawes, Kimball, Morrill by NWS
+Winter Weather Advisory issued for Converse County Lower Elevations, East Laramie County by NWS

-Effective: 2022-12-14 12:07:00 CST Expires: 2022-12-15 00:00:00 CST Urgency: Expected Severity: Severe Certainty: Likely Instruction: Travel should be restricted to emergencies only.
-If you must travel, have a winter survival kit with you.
-If you get stranded, stay with your vehicle.
+Effective: 2022-12-14 22:43:00 MST Expires: 2022-12-15 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Banner; Box Butte; Cheyenne; Dawes; Kimball; Morrill; North Sioux; Scotts Bluff; South Sioux BLIZZARD WARNING REMAINS IN EFFECT UNTIL 11 PM MST THIS EVENING * WHAT...Blizzard condition in falling and blowing snow.
-Additional snow accumulations of up to 2 inches.
-Winds gusting as high as 55 mph. * WHERE...Portions of panhandle Nebraska and east central and southeast Wyoming. * WHEN...Until 11 PM MST this evening. * IMPACTS...Plan on slippery road conditions.
-Widespread blowing snow could significantly reduce visibility.
-The hazardous conditions could impact the morning or evening commute.
-Strong winds could cause tree damage.
+Target Area: Converse County Lower Elevations; East Laramie County; Goshen County; Niobrara County; South Laramie Range WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 5 PM MST THURSDAY * WHAT...Snow and blowing snow.
+Additional snow accumulations up to one inch.
+Winds gusting as high as 55 MPH. * WHERE...Southern portions of the Nebraska Panhandle, South Laramie Range, and East Laramie County. * WHEN...Until 5 PM MST Thursday. * IMPACTS...Plan on slippery road conditions.
+Blowing snow could significantly reduce visibility.

 weather.gov